 By Jim Bleyer

-Darryl Shaw, who has built a multi-million real estate empire in Ybor City, may be one of the Republican “investors” who helped bail the Tampa Bay Times out of its economic morass earlier this year, sources have told Tampa Bay Beat
+Darryl Shaw, who has built a multi-million dollar real estate empire in Ybor City, may be one of the Republican “investors” who helped bail the Tampa Bay Times out of its economic morass earlier this year, sources have told Tampa Bay Beat

 In a call to Shaw’s corporate headquarters, Tampa Bay Beat was told he was “unavailable.”
 Carrie O’Brien, his media relations representative, said that if Shaw is a Tampa Bay Times investor, “he hasn’t shared that information with me.”